 - Tomatoes, tiny tim type, minimum 5 in a cluster

 - Zucchini, 2

-- Tossed Salad – made from your garden – in a bowl 10” or smaller –with homemade dressing on the side and recipe attached.
+- Veggie Tray for a party – made from your garden – tray not to exceed 15″ –with homemade dressing on the side and recipe attached.

 - “This Came Out of My Garden??” – funniest looking produce

 - Attractive vegetable arrangement in an appropriate container – 6 varieties, maximum 3 each

 Exhibitor Tips: Apples must be displayed on size appropriate disposable plates and fruit in a clear plastic cup, provided by the exhibitor.